-The graduate school decision appeal must be in writing, must state specifically the grounds for the appeal, must be accompanied by supporting documentation, and must be directed and delivered to Albany State University's

-Graduate School.
-Upon receipt of the appeal, the Graduate School will forward the applicant's file and appeal letter and communicate the decision rendered by the Appeals Committee of the Graduate Council.
-Students who submit an appeal will not be considered for the semester in which they were denied, instead, they will be considered for the following semester.
+Appeals of graduate school admission decisions must be in writing, state specifically the grounds for the appeal, be accompanied by supporting documentation, and be directed and delivered to Albany State University's Graduate School.
+Upon receipt of the appeal, the Graduate School will forward the applicant's file and appeal documents to the Appeals Committee of the Graduate Council, and, after the proceedings, communicate the decision to the applicant Students who submit an appeal will not be considered for the semester in which they were denied; instead, they will be considered for the following semester.